MTaPS Supports USAID Efforts to Contain the COVID-19 Pandemic in Priority Countries

 MTaPS has formed a COVID-19 response team to assist countries in developing a rapid response action plan to manage the outbreak.
 A COVID-19 information and resource hub has been developed to inform and expedite the implementation of country response plans and facilitate their coordination.

-The program is currently assisting Bangladesh and the Philippines and is expecting to expand its support to more countries where it has an on-ground presence and access to local technical expertise, both of which are vital to mobilizing a quick response to contain the outbreak.
+The program is currently assisting Bangladesh, Burkina Faso, Cameroon, Ethiopia, Jordan, Kenya, Mali, Mozambique, the Philippines, Tanzania, and Uganda and is expecting to expand its support to more countries where it has an on-ground presence and access to local technical expertise, both of which are vital to mobilizing a quick response to contain the outbreak.

 MTaPS’ COVID-19 Rapid Response Strategies